elasticpath/html5-reference-storefront/README.md

 HTML5 Reference Storefront
 =============
+Welcome to the Elastic Path's HTML5 Reference Storefront!

+The HTML5 Storefront is an flexible e-commerce website backed by Elastic Path's Cortex API.
+The HTML5 Storefront, comprised of the latest technologies (JavaScript, HTML5, jQuery, CSS3, {less}, Marionette, Node.js, etc.), is designed for extensibility.

+E-commerce functionality (cart, authentication, profile, search, etc.) is separated from the website's presentation, allowing front-end developers to work on the CSS without having to touch the JavaScript, while JavaScript developers can develop functionality without having to touch the front end.
+Each customization layer is separated from the HTML5's core code, so neither developer has to touch the Storefront's engine.
+For more information on the customization layers, see <a href="introduction.md">Introduction</a>.

 Installing
 ====================
-This document assumes you are setting up and installing the HTML5 Reference Storefront locally.
-Before you begin, you need the following running locally
+This document assumes you are installing the HTML5 Reference Storefront locally and you have the following running locally:

 * The Cortex API
 * Commerce Engine
 * Search Server

--Installing HTML5 (locally) Cortex + DCE expected be running locally
-- search

 Fetch the HTML5 Reference Store from git